 - Associate Degree: An associate degree typically takes two years of full-time study to complete.
 This program introduces students to health services administration, with instruction in medical billing and coding, management principles and medical terminology.
-An associate degree may help students begin their new career as soon as possible and credits earned may transfer into some four-year programs.
+An associate degree may help students begin their new career in approximately two years and credits earned may transfer into some four-year programs.

-- Bachelor's Degree: Full-time students can often complete their bachelor's degree in as little as four years.
+- Bachelor's Degree: Full-time students can often complete their bachelor's degree in about four years.
 These programs include bachelor's in health services administration or business administration with a focus on healthcare management.
 Students learn about accounting, finances, leadership and legal issues, helping prepare them for healthcare administration careers in hospitals, healthcare consulting firms and pharmaceutical companies.

 - Master's Degree: Graduate school can be a great choice for students who want to compete for high-level healthcare management jobs.
 Degree options include a Master of Healthcare Administration (MHA), Master of Health Services Administration (MHSA), or a Master of Business Administration (MBA) with a focus on healthcare administration.
 These programs usually take two years of full-time study to complete and include instruction in health policy and economics, health law, ethics and health information technology.